josefelixsandoval/cp202-fake-chimp/README.md

 Pay attention to the details: the colours, and fonts.

 The are two logos: one color and the other black and white.
 The spec explains how to use them.
-Take a look at the test-logo.html file for a hint on to reduce the size of the image to fit the spec.
+Take a look at the test-logo.html file for a hint of how to reduce the size of the image to fit the spec.